-Our Board of Directors is a dedicated group of animal advocates that donate their time to help support and govern our organization.
-They bring a variety of skills and expertise to the charity and help establish new contacts, ensure effective planning and raise funds to fulfill our mission of helping homeless companion animals across the country.
+Our Board of Directors is a compassionate team of animal advocates that donate their time to help support and govern our organization.
+They bring a variety of skills and expertise to the charity and help to establish new contacts, ensure effective planning, raise funds to fulfill our mission of helping homeless companion animals and distributing grants across the country.

 MEET OUR TEAM

 Renah Jones said that, growing up, pets were always a part of the family.
 However, it wasn’t until later that she truly understood the issues of pet overpopulation and homelessness.